 The following sections describe the switchpack settings on the TLZ9L autoloader and the SCSI ID select switch on the TLZ9L-DA/DB autoloader.
-It should be noted that all of the drive switches and jumpers still function as documented in Chapter 3 for the drive mounted internal to the autoloader.
+It should be noted that all of the drive switches and jumpers still function as documented in Chapter 3 for the drive mounted internal to the autoloader except where noted otherwise.
 For example, to enable MRS detection on the autoloader, place drive switch S2 to the ON position (see Section 3.3.3 and Figure 3-2).